StefanTerdell/zod-to-json-schema/README.md

 ## `override` option

-This options takes a Zod schema definition, the current reference object (containing the current ref path and other options), an argument containing inforation about wether or not the schema has been encountered before, and a forceResolution argument.
+This options takes a callback receiving a Zod schema definition, the current reference object (containing the current ref path and other options), an argument containing inforation about wether or not the schema has been encountered before, and a forceResolution argument.

-Since `undefined` is a valid option to return, if you don't want to override the current item you have to return the `ignoreOverride` symbol exported from the index.
+Important: if you don't want to override the current item you have to return the `ignoreOverride` symbol exported from the index.
+This is because `undefined` is a valid option to return when you want the property to be excluded from the resulting JSON schema.

 ```typescript
 import zodToJsonSchema, { ignoreOverride } from "zod-to-json-schema";